-I received my BA in physics from Williams College in 2017, magna cum laude.
-While at Williams, I conducted research with Charlie Doret and Bill Wootters, before completing a senior research thesis with Frederick Strauch.
-In 2016 I was awarded the Barry M. Goldwater Scholarship, largely for my work on entanglement with Prof. Wootters.
-In 2017 I received highest honors for my thesis, entitled "A Practical Quantum Schur Transform.".
+I received my BA in physics from Williams College in 2017.
+At Williams, I conducted research with Charlie Doret and Bill Wootters, before completing a senior research thesis with Frederick Strauch.
+In 2016 I was awarded the Barry M. Goldwater Scholarship.
 I am currently conducting research with Shelby Kimmel of Middlebury College, on methods for calibrating quantum gate sets.
 Currently, I am working with Peter Love at Tufts University on quantum simulation, funded by an NSF Graduate Research Fellow, from the present through 2023.

 When I'm not busy with physics, I enjoy hiking, rock climbing, singing, and spending time with my family and friends.

 Download full CV: pdf

 I am interested in the problems, from gate calibration to algorithm design, that are necessary to obtain useful and practical quantum computation.

 William M. Kirby and Frederick W. Strauch, A Practical Quantum Algorithm for the Schur Transform, Quantum Information and Computation, 18 (9&10), 0721-0742 (2018), arXiv:1709.07119.

 William M. Kirby, A Practical Quantum Schur Transform, Senior Honors Thesis, Williams College Physics Department (2017).
 Download full text.

 William M. Kirby, The Quantum Schur Transform, Williams College Spring Physics Thesis Talks, 5/15/2017.

 William M. Kirby, Building Quantum Algorithms, Williams College Physics Fall Thesis Talks, 12/12/2016.